 Not sure where to begin your tour of Sofia in one day?
 Plan your trip with this complete 1-day Sofia itinerary…

-What to do in Sofia in 24 hours: A complete one-day itinerary
+Where to go in Sofia in one day: A complete 1-day itinerary

 As the capital of Bulgaria, Sofia has a lot of history.
 Archeologists are still uncovering Roman ruins from over 2000 years ago.